-A 28-year veteran of the company, Ed Carroll oversees all operations for AMC Networks’ popular and award-winning national cable television networks AMC, BBC AMERICA (operated through a joint venture with BBC Studios), IFC, SundanceTV, and WE tv; premium streaming video services Sundance Now, Shudder, Acorn TV, UMC and AMC Premiere, the offering that gives subscribers commercial-free access to AMC shows; its television production and worldwide content distribution division AMC Studios; AMC Networks Advertising Sales; and AMC Networks International, the company’s international programming business.
+A veteran of the cable industry, Ed Carroll oversees all operations for AMC Networks’ popular and award-winning national cable television networks AMC, BBC AMERICA (operated through a joint venture with BBC Studios), IFC, SundanceTV, and WE tv; premium streaming video services Sundance Now, Shudder, Acorn TV, UMC and AMC Premiere, the offering that gives subscribers commercial-free access to AMC shows; its television production and worldwide content distribution division AMC Studios; AMC Networks Advertising Sales; and AMC Networks International, the company’s international programming business.

 A champion of using original programming to define a brand, Carroll has been instrumental in helping to develop and bring to air many of today’s most acclaimed, watched and talked about original series, including AMC’s “Mad Men,” “Breaking Bad,” “Better Call Saul,” and “The Walking Dead;” BBC AMERICA’s “Orphan Black” and “Planet Earth II; “IFC’s “Portlandia;” and SundanceTV’s “Rectify” and “The Honorable Woman;” and WE tv’s “Braxton Family Values;”